 Significance of the NEXT in medical education & healthcare?

 Creating highly qualified and skilled doctors: NMC is on the path to standardize medical education in India & producing a more highly qualified and skilled batch through NEXT by implementing:

-- the conceptual + analytic questions that can be solved only through a deeper understanding of the concepts & critical understanding (conceptual understanding and problem-solving skills).
+- The conceptual + analytic questions can be solved only through a deeper understanding of the concepts & critical understanding (conceptual understanding and problem-solving skills).

-- Structures clinical examination to enhancing the clinical skills, instrumentation & communication skills
+- OSCE/OSPE/OSCLER like standard exams to enhancing clinical skills, instrumentation & communication skills.

 - The licensure exam for Indian (Licensure) & foreign medical graduates (Screening): foreign medical graduates & Indian medical graduates will sit for the single common standard next exam in order to licensure the graduates before starting their internship.

 Common PGMEE exam (entrance): NEET-PG will be subsequently replaced by NEXT where Scores (ranks) will also be used for granting admissions to the PG/Masters medical courses (MD/ MS/ DNB/ Diploma in Government and private medical college) in India.